gracious-tech/copy.church/src/articles/command-many-overlook/index.md

  1. **Is it hyperbole?** No, there is nothing wrong with taking this command literally.
  2. **Is it aspirational?** Not this either, as giving the gospel freely is easy to achieve and millions of churches do it every week.
  3. **Was it only for the twelve disciples?** If only the twelve had to freely give, then it would be permissible for modern believers to charge for evangelism, which can't possibly be ethical.
  4. **Does it only apply to essential ministries (i.e. Sunday services & evangelism)?** This seems to be how most ministries currently interpret this command, but there is little in the passage to suggest it.
 Rather it's the opposite.
-Jesus' disciples weren't just to freely proclaim the kingdom, but were also to freely "Heal the sick, raise the dead, cleanse lepers, cast out demons" (Matt 10:8).
+Jesus' disciples weren't just to freely proclaim the kingdom, but were also to freely <q>Heal the sick, raise the dead, cleanse lepers, cast out demons</q>.
 All the blessings that come with the gospel were to be freely given as well.

 So this appears to simply be a straightforward command of Jesus, to freely give in the context of gospel ministry.